 Do I need special medications or shots?
 You must have an up to date Tetanus shot.
 In addition, the Centers for Disease Control generally recommends the following vaccinations for people traveling to the Caribbean: MMR, DPT, Hepatitis A, Hepatitis B, Typhoid.
 Many people who come on our teams do not get all of these shots, but these are your decisions to make-- we recommend you discuss what other shots or medications you may want with your own physician.
 Some people also choose to take an anti-malaria medication, but most do not; you may want to discuss this with your doctor also.
 You can visit the CDC website for further information.

 Can I meet my sponsored child?
 The odds are very good that you can.
 If you are hoping to do so, please let us know that in t he comments section of your application form, so that we can track down where your child lives and whether it looks like we can get to that village on a particular trip.
 We work hard to make such meetings possible, because they mean so much to both the child and to the sponsor.

 What language do they speak in Haiti?
 They speak a Kreyol (“mixture”), which is a mix of French, a little Spanish, and various African dialects.

 What do I pack?
 What else do I need to know?
-After you apply, you will be emailed or mailed a Team Member Handbook, which will answer other questions and also contains a suggested packing list and luggage instructions.
+After you apply, you will be emailed a Team Member Handbook, which will answer other questions and also contains a suggested packing list and luggage instructions.